-As evidence of grant acceptance, the signed original Statement of CDBG Award, Statement of General Conditions, Statement of Special Conditions (if any), and Statement of Revisions (if any) must be returned to DCA's Office of Community Development within thirty (30) days of the grant award.
+As evidence of grant acceptance, the signed Statement of CDBG Award, Statement of General Conditions, Statement of Special Conditions (if any), and Statement of Revisions (if any) must be returned to DCA's Office of Community Development within thirty (30) days of the grant award.
+This documentation can initially be submitted through the GrAAM (eCivis) system, which can be accessed at the following link https://portal.ecivis.com/#/login.
+The following completed forms must be emailed to CDBG.Biz@dca.ga.gov: Authorized Signature Card, Supplier Vendor Management, Banking Letter, and W-9.

-The grant Recipient should retain a copy of the signed Statement of CDBG Award, the Statement of General and Special Conditions, the Statement of Revisions (if any), and the Budget Summary, which includes the CDBG and Match & Leverage Budgets.
+The Recipient should retain a copy of the signed Statement of CDBG Award, the Statement of General and Special Conditions, the Statement of Revisions (if any), and the Budget Summary, which includes the CDBG and Match & Leverage Budgets.

-- 2. The Recipient should complete and return to DCA an original Supplier (Vendor) Management Form.
+- 2. The Recipient should complete and return to DCA an Supplier (Vendor) Management Form.
 Additionally, the Recipient should submit a letter from the bank signed by a bank officer verifying the account number and routing number, which states the account is a non-interest bearing account.
 The letter is required to set-up the wire transfer process.
 See Appendix 1 for samples. - 3.
 For a Recipient to request payment (draw down) of grant funds, DCA must have a current Authorized Signature Card.
 The Authorized Signature Card must be signed by at least two signatories; one of whom must be a local government employee.
 The Recipient should check the box designating either one (1) or two (2) signatures are required for a draw down request.
 (NOTE: If the authorized official designates himself/herself for drawdown, the two (2) signatures required box must be checked.)
 The Recipient's certifying representative should also sign the card to certify the individuals named on the Authorized Signature Card are, indeed, authorized to request payment and to verify the signatures are authentic.
 No erasures or corrections may appear on this form.
 Important: For draw downs, at least one local government representative's (elected official or employee) signature must be on the drawdown form.